Funny how our names all contain less than seven letters"

 Many older video games have limits to how many letters can be provided in text entries.
 This can lead to a character's name shortened to fit into the allotted space.
 Sometimes an entirely new name is made for the character, other times letters are dropped from the name to make it fit.

-This can be quite prevalent in games translated from Japanese—after all, in the Japanese writing system, a single character can represent an entire syllable which would need two or three letters in the Latin alphabet.
+This can be quite prevalent in games translated from Japanese after all, in the Japanese Writing System, a single kanji or kana character can represent an entire syllable which would need multiple letters in the Latin alphabet.

 GME SHW PRT